 Bomarea glaucescens is a tropical tender perennial vine that grows up to 20 inches (50 cm) tall.
 The narrowly funnel-shaped flowers appear in rounded clusters at the tips of the stems from late spring to fall.
 They are bright red to orange with red or brown spots, orange or yellow inside, followed by lobed bright red fruit.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

-To see Bomarea at their best they need a warm position with lots of sunlight (although can be grown under artificial lights).
-They are quite tough and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided but the plant may die back in prolonged cold periods but will recover by spring time when new growth emerges.
+To see Bomarea at their best, they need a warm position with lots of sunlight (although it can be grown under artificial lights).
+However, they are quite tough, and the plants can survive in milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
+Still, the plant may die back in prolonged cold periods but will recover when new growth emerges by springtime.

 - Back to genus Bomarea